 - Helping to ensure security and integrity of the Services; and

 - Marketing new products and offers from us or our business partners based on your interests.

 Ancestry collects, and has collected in the 12 months prior to the effective date of this US Statement, categories of Personal Information described in Section 16.1 from the following categories of sources:

 - You, our user/visitor—this source of Personal Information depends on your use of the Services, including when you submit Your Content (as defined in our Terms and Conditions);

 - The Ancestry Companies (defined in Section 7);

 - Third parties.

-Ancestry shares, and has shared in the 12 months prior to the effective date of this California Statement, with the following categories of third parties the correlating categories of Personal Information:
+Ancestry shares, and has shared in the 12 months prior to the effective date of this US Statement, with the following categories of third parties the correlating categories of Personal Information for a business purpose: